dandi/dandi-archive/doc/design/zarr-support-3.md

   Returns some information about the zarr archive, like name, S3 path+url, and checksum

+* **GET /api/zarr/{zarr_id}/{path}**

+  When the path exists in S3, returns some information about the zarr file, like name, S3 path+url, and checksum.
+  When the path is a directory in S3, returns a paginated list of files and directories.
+  Returns 404 if the path is not present in S3.

 * **GET /api/zarr/{zarr_id}/upload/**

   Returns a 204 if an upload is in progress, or a 404 if an upload is not in progress.